Back to All Events

 After packing up camp we will descend down to the next bealach and welcome our final Munro of the fisherfield circuit.
 Please note this ascent is very steep, loose and requires minor scrambling to reach the summit.
 We have plenty options for water points on the way out so our packs should feel relatively lighter than day one.

-From our final summit we will descend down through a large boulder field and pick up a slight path before descending steeply out the Coire on pathless heathland.
+From our final summit we will descend down through a large boulder field testing your legs once again! picking up a slight path before descending steeply out the Coire on pathless heathland.
 Catching the stalkers path which takes us back down to strath na sealga , reaching the strath we have major river to cross before covering more pathless and boggy terrain over the vast valley floor to reach our final river crossing.
 This river is the most problematic crossing of the expedition and will require care to cross.

 Passing shenavall bothy we are now on the home straight.
 A steep pull out of the glen will test your strength as it slowly after some distance catches back up with the main landrover track you walked in on day one.
 From the highest point on this path we have the final descent which takes us back down to the starting point.